 SCHEDULED PUBLIC CRUISES AND TERMS AND CONDITIONS

 - At the time of booking a cruise, you must pay for it in full.
-Once booked and paid for tickets are non-refundable, you agree the booking fee is non-refundable, all cruise tickets may be transferred at our discretion.
-Any requests to transfer a booking to another date or time must be made 72 hours prior to the cruise time, are subject to availability in the class and any promotional price of your booking and will incur a $10 transfer fee per person, each time a request is made.
+Once booked and paid for tickets are non-refundable & non-transferable, you agree the booking fee is non-refundable, all cruise tickets may be transferred at our discretion.
+Any requests to transfer a booking to another date or time must be made 14 days prior to the cruise time, are subject to availability in the class and any promotional price of your booking and will incur a $10 transfer fee per person, each time a request is made.
 If in our discretion we agree to any transfers to a different class or promotional price, you must pay the difference between the original booked price and the price of any transferred booking.
 No agreement will arise between you and us until we have received payment at the time of booking in accordance with this clause.

 - All group bookings require a 25% deposit in order to confirm the booking and full payment and confirmation is required 14 days prior to the cruise.